Skip to content

 What to do in Dieppe

-Dieppe, a historic port town, is full of charm with its cobbled streets, half-timbered houses and magnificent waterfront.
-Visitors can explore Dieppe's castle-museum, enjoy fresh seafood in one of the port's many restaurants or simply stroll along the lively quays.
-Dieppe's beach is also ideal for relaxing and soaking up the summer sun.
+Dieppe, a historic port town, is full of charm with its cobbled streets, half-timbered houses and magnificent seafront.
+Visitors can explore the Dieppe castle-museum, sample fresh seafood in one of the port's many restaurants or simply stroll along the bustling quays.
+The beach of Dieppe is also ideal for relaxing and enjoying the summer sun.

 Sailing in Dieppe

 The port of Dieppe has two main basins: the commercial basin and the pleasure basin.
-The bassin de plaisance, specially designed for pleasure boaters, offers easy access to the English Channel and is equipped with modern floating pontoons for mooring pleasure boats.
-Yachtsmen also benefit from the presence of qualified professionals for assistance with mooring and harbor maneuvers.
-It's important to note that the port of Dieppe is subject to high tides, with sometimes strong currents in the harbor area.
+The pleasure basin, specially designed for yachtsmen, offers easy access to the English Channel and is equipped with modern floating pontoons for mooring pleasure boats.
+Yachtsmen also benefit from the presence of qualified professionals to provide assistance with mooring and harbour manoeuvres.
+It is important to note that the port of Dieppe is subject to significant tides, with sometimes strong currents in the port area.

 Fécamp